Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 tags: [Association Rule Learning, Python]
 ---

-In this project we use Association Rule Learning to analyse the transactional relationships & dependencies between products in the alcohol section of a grocery store.
+In this project, we use Association Rule Learning to analyze the transactional relationships & dependencies between products in the alcohol section of a grocery store.

 # Table of contents